ArabaNyarkoa/LA558_Eunice_Amissah/Assignment2/Assign2.md

  # Assignment 2

 This took a look at the 2022-2023 Iowa Public School K-12 English Learners (EL) by District and Grade.
-I ended up suing County names predominantly and some selected grades.
+I ended up using County names predominantly and some selected grades.
+### Map 1
 ![This is a map I created](IowaRMap.jpeg)

+### Map 2
 This map represents K-12 English Learners for selected grades in the State of Iowa, grouped on County basis.
 A excel file was used.

 ![This is a plot I created](EnglishLearners.jpeg)

+### Plot
 Experimented with Google sheets as well to create the chart below.

 ![This is another plot I created using Googlesheets](StateWin.jpeg)